 Thanks for making my kids so happy.
 Seeing the smiles on their faces, these are the moments that live forever in our minds.

 Thanks Canton Goodfellows for the memories!

 Over the years, we’ve helped Canton families with children enjoy Christmas.
 With your support, we can help even more!

 Each year in September, applications are available to Canton families wanting to get assistance for their children at Christmas.
-Submitted forms are screened based on The Heating and Warmth Fund (THAW) family income guidelines, among other qualifications.
+Submitted forms are screened based on the current year’s Michigan Dept of Health & Human Services (MDHHS) Emergency Relief family income guidelines, among other qualifications.

 Children are sponsored by community members who purchase new clothing and toys for the child.
 Over the years, we’ve been fortunate to have many individuals and organizations sponsor several children.

 Using money raised through fundraisers and donations, we purchase any clothing or toys not supplied by our sponsors.
 We also purchase food gift cards for each family for the holiday season.

 In early December, our Work Week brings dozens of volunteers together to sort and prepare the clothing, toys, gifts, and food for pickup by our families.

 Since gifts are left unwrapped (so that parents can see what was bought for their children), we provide holiday wrapping paper and tape.

 Our Board Members are elected each year during our Annual Meeting in March.